 - Of course it doesn't prevent Ship Tease in the Yonkoma.
 For example, the Producer placing his suit jacket around an overworked Chihiro who falls asleep in the office.

-- Knowledge Broker: She runs the tutorial.
+- Knowledge Broker: She runs the tutorial and gives gameplay hints.

 - Mission Control: Gives out the Producer's mission objectives and game events.

 - Number Two: When the Producer isn't around she's in overall charge of the office and the idols respect her authority.